Hassnaa9/parallel-matrix-multiplication-impl/README.md

 to Run this file you must
 * install hpx
 * install CMake (at least version 3.19)
-* then in the directory of the program Run this commands
+* then in the directory of the program Run this commands:
   * mkdir build && cd build
   * cmake -DCMAKE_PREFIX_PATH=/path/to/hpx/installation ..
   * make all
-./my_hpx_program
+  * ./my_hpx_program